thriveweb/deking-new/content/pages/about-team.md

     occupation: Carpenter
     profileImage: /images/uploads/img_4140.jpg
     profileImage2: /images/uploads/img_4356.jpg
   - bio: >-
-      Antony is a qualified carpenter with years of experience in metal construction which makes him a much valued asset for our patio department
-    name: Antony
-    occupation: Patio Roof Installer
-    profileImage: /images/uploads/img_8922.jpg
-    profileImage2: /images/uploads/img_4347.jpg
-  - bio: >-
       Laurie is our metal roofing guru with an inheritance of knowledge from previously working in the trade with his fathers patio business (Now